MikaNieminen/wso2am-demo/README.md

 ## Java Service

-Java service is Spring Boot application which exposes following resources on docker host port 8080:
+Java service is Spring Boot application which exposes following resources on docker host on port 8080:

 * Customer
     * GET /customers